Log in

 • Data analysis

-• Methodological rigor - reliability, validity, or trustworthiness for qualitative studies
+• Methodological rigor – reliability/validity for quantitative studies, or trustworthiness for qualitative studies

 • Plans for protection of human subjects

-• Plans for dissemination and future study: clearly articulate how the findings from this pilot study will be disseminated and used to inform a larger, follow up study.
-Indicate specific funder(s) you plan to submit the proposal, preliminary plans for the project, and plans for dissemination of the pilot study (e.g., presentation venue(s) and publications).
+• Plans for dissemination and future study: Clearly articulate how the findings from this pilot study will be disseminated e.g., presentation venue(s) and publications, and used to inform a larger, follow up study.
+Indicate specific funder(s) you plan to submit the larger proposal and preliminary plans for the project.

 • Projected timeline for accomplishing the plan of action